Let’s think about it together. All of the brands we interact with are easily remembered and intuitively recognizable.

 Example of a style guide template 1

 Example of a style guide template 3

 So, here’s what you need to do to create your style guidelines:

-Don’t have the in-house specialists who can create a memorable style guide for your brand?
-Well, ReVerb’s experts have already cut their teeth on style guide creation, and are ready to assist in creating yours!
+Don’t have in-house specialists who can create a memorable style guide for your brand?
+Well, ReVerb’s experts have already cut their teeth on style guide creation and are ready to assist in creating yours!